For Easter Term, we’re sharing revision tips and information on where to find exam papers and other useful stuff:

 How many items and for how long?

-All students may borrow up to 20 items.
+All College library users may borrow up to 20 items.

 DVDs are loaned for 2 weeks and GUS books for a term (or a vacation) to all readers.

 Please contact the Librarian if you need to exceed these limits for your study.